About Wrinkles and Volume Loss

-Examples of these types of wrinkles include the nasolabial folds (those that go from the nose to the corner of the lips) and marionette lines (those that go from the corner of the lips to chin).
-These wrinkles are treated with dermal ” fillers “.
+Examples of these types of wrinkles include the nasolabial folds (those that go from the nose to the corner of the lips) and marionette lines (those that go from the corner of the lips to the chin).
+These wrinkles are treated with dermal fillers.
 Please refer to the Botox section for more information on dynamic wrinkles.

-Dr. Bustillo uses hyaluronic acid fillers to help correct the depressions found along the junction between the eyes and the cheeks, known as the ”tear trough “, to correct the crease between the nose and the lips, known as the ”nasolabial folds “,to improve the marionette lines below the lips, and to fill thin lips.
+Dr. Bustillo uses hyaluronic acid fillers to help correct the depressions found along the junction between the eyes and the cheeks, known as the ”tear trough,“ to correct the crease between the nose and the lips, known as the ”nasolabial folds,“ to improve the marionette lines below the lips and to fill thin lips.

 Dermal fillers Before and After Photos